Shark Island (band): 1979–1982: Sharks

 In the middle of the stamp it said, "U.S.D.A.
 Shark Meat Choice" looking like an actual stamp from the U.S.D.A.
 The other single was "I'm Electric" which featured a drum machine rather than Bishop playing real and live drums.
 On the backside of that single is "Santa Claus Is Coming to Town".
 The lyrics are substituted and recorded to the tune of the Judas Priest song, "Heading Out to the Highway".

 No artwork was created for this second single.
 This was considered a "souvenir" and was given out to the fans when Sharks headlined.
 Oftentimes, Sharks made themselves available after their performances to the dozens of fans who wanted, and somewhat demanded, autographs to these same "souvenirs."

 During those years, Sharks became one of the most popular bands to emerge from the Los Angeles glam metal scene.
-The Hollywood scene was alive those years, and The Sharks shared bills with various heavy metal acts such as Mötley Crüe, Quiet Riot, and The Michael Schenker Group in venues like The Whiskey, The Icehouse, The Roxy or The Troubadour The Starwood.
+The Hollywood scene was alive those years, and the Sharks shared bills with various heavy metal acts such as Mötley Crüe, Quiet Riot, and the Michael Schenker Group in venues like The Whiskey, The Icehouse, The Roxy or The Troubadour.

 Rick Czerny, who later changed his name to Richard Black, had his unique and signature stage moves and dancing that influenced Axl Rose.
 Dave Bishop was the drummer of Sharks while they were enjoying the height of their popularity in Hollywood.
 Bishop used various shapes and sizes of cowbell.
 His drum kit had a shark's jaws fastened to his bass drum facing the crowd.
-Jim Volpicelli handled bass guitar.
-One of Volcipelli's basses had an air-brushed shark's head and teeth painted near the control knobs.
-Volpicelli's vocals were strong and melodic bringing a very different sound to Sharks.